29/06/2020

 Contrary to what one might think, it is therefore possible, for example, to stay in Paris by adopting a slow life lifestyle that is perfectly in line with one’s ecological convictions.
 Little Guest has even prepared a family weekend in the French capital that respects the values of this way of thinking about travel.
 For example, you can take the Batobus to discover the City of Light from the Seine, walk along the Coulée Verte or the Parc Montsouris, discover the architectural masterpiece that is the Louis Vuitton Foundation in the heart of the Bois de Boulogne, or enjoy delicious local and seasonal dishes at the restaurant Le Relais.

 Another example of a city where slow tourism has found its place, Brussels!
 The capital of Belgium has nothing to envy the countryside in terms of relaxation and comfort.
 You can discover the sublime Grand Place, stroll through the lively streets of the Sainte-Catherine district, stroll among the stalls of the Marolles flea market or have a drink on one of the terraces of the Halles Saint-Géry.
 For a cultural visit, go to the Maison Horta, a true Art Nouveau masterpiece which, with its curved lines and ornamentation inspired by nature, undeniably refers to the concept of slow tourism.
-For a healthy and gourmet break, pass through the door of Chyl Store & Restaurant, which will delight you with its fresh and organic products, or the wonderful restaurant Les Filles, which advocates a local, seasonal, artisanal and, of course, 100% gourmet way of eating.
 You will find here all our ideas to spend a wonderful slow life weekend with your family in Brussels.

 If there is one establishment that has understood how to combine luxury services and a lifestyle based on sustainable tourism, it is the Domaine des Étangs.
 Just a few kilometres from Angoulême, the rooms and independent cottages of the estate are set in the heart of lush nature, creating a peaceful atmosphere, conducive to comfort, relaxation and slow tourism.